gregorybel/combo-pairing/README.md

 - Disable BT on phone 1
 - Kill ruffy
 - Copy from phone 1 /data/data/org.monkey.d.ruffy.ruffy/shared_prefs/pumpdata.xml to same location on phone 2
-- [OR] you may want to use Titanium Backup and back data from ruffy, transfer backupo to phone 2 ans restore it
+- [OR] you may want to use Titanium Backup and backup data from ruffy, transfer backup to phone 2 and restore it
-* When I do it, I use dropbox to updload/Download backup file
+* When I do it, I use dropbox to updload/download backup file

 - Connect phone 2 to PC:
 adb shell
 su
 vi /data/misc/bluedroid/bt_config.conf

-Past this:
+Past this after having modify COMBO_MAC_LOWER_CASE and LINKKEY:
 [COMBO_MAC_LOWER_CASE]
 Timestamp = 1476801455
 DevClass = 001f00